-Steel wheels do just fine off road at lower speeds.
+Steel wheels do just fine off-road at lower speeds.
 But if you drive on the highway to the trail, you'll really notice the ride and handling benefits of lighter wheels.
-And, if you're thinking about moving to bigger tires, alloy wheels help offset some of the weight gain from the bigger tires.
+And, if you're thinking about moving to bigger tires, alloy wheels help offset some of the weight gains from the bigger tires.
 Last, but not least, alloy wheels help improve rigidity under high-load cornering maneuvers.

 3. Better Gas Mileage